ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

    * Sunburst damage is increased to 12d8, and allies have advantage on the saving throw.
    * Telekinetic Bolt: Damage reduced to 1d6, enemy gets a saving throw vs dazed.
    * Bardic Inspiration: AOE effect removed, but Bardic Inspiration still heals the single target.
 The value of the healing increases as Bardic Inspiration improves.
    * Shadow Blade and Flame Blade are no-concentration and last until long rest, but are slightly weaker than normal.
-Vampiric Touch has joined as the third option of "all day consistent spell attack" - once casted, it lasts until LR without concentration.
-However, the base damage is reduced by 1 die and the healing is only 25% of damage dealt instead of 50%.
+   * Vampiric Touch has changed significantly: It now has a base damage of 2d6 necrotic and heals the user for 1/3 of the damage dealt (instead of 3d6 and 1/2).
+It increases in damage every 2 spell levels.
+This sounds like a big nerf, but note: Vampiric Touch lasts until Long Rest, and the follow-up spell attack is a bonus action.
    * Expanded Shillelagh compatability to include a larger number of weapons a cleric or druid might whack with, making the 4th pillar of options to let any caster be a melee combatant (Pact of the Blade is the 5th way).
+Shillelagh can be used with Clubs, Glaives, Greatclubs, Javelins, Maces, Morningstars, Pikes, Quarterstaffs, Sickles, Spears, Tridents and Warhammers.
    * Arms of Hadar have slightly increased radius (4m from 3m) and slightly better damage (d8 instead of d6).
    * The False Life spell grants 10 temp HP +7 per spell slot level used, and grants damage reduction equal to half the level of the spell slot used (rounding up).
    * SLEEP and COLOR SPRAY are now able to be casted on any target.
 Rather than automatically succeeding against low HP enemies (which rarely exist in Listo), low HP enemies instead have disadvantage on the saving throw, and high HP enemies have advantage.
 As long as I did not accidentally break Cahoot's code.